Drama with International Study, BA Hons

 Drama at the University of Greenwich

-Join us on a university-based course and develop your learning and skills in our 100-seat theatre.
-Alternatively, choose to study the dance and musical theatre course at our partner institution, Bird College.
+Make your world a stage with one of our Drama degrees - join a university-based course and hone your craft in our own 100-seat theatre.
+Or choose to study dance and musical theatre at our partner, Bird College.

 Visit our drama degrees page.